gupy-io/searchops/docs/RTR/README.md

 end process
 ```

-When checked with the same write and consistency assertion as before, the model
+As expected, when checked for relocation transparency the model also fails
-also terminates with assertion error, with basically the same chain of events.
+because reading right after writing will return an inconsistent result.

 ```
 $ tlc zdr2.tla | grep State